Arundel, Queensland: Education

-Arundel State School is a government primary (Prep-6) school for boys and girls at Cnr Napper Road & Arundel Drive (27.9450°S 153.3658°E).
-In 2018, the school had an enrolment of 1125 students with 78 teachers (72 full-time equivalent) and 40 non-teaching staff (28 full-time equivalent).
+Arundel State School is a government primary (Prep-6) school for boys and girls on the corner of Napper Road and Arundel Drive (27.9450°S 153.3658°E).
+In 2022, the school had an enrolment of 1066 students with 78 teachers (71 full-time equivalent) and 41 non-teaching staff (28.2 full-time equivalent).
 It includes a special education program.

-A B Paterson College is a private primary and secondary (Prep-12) school for boys and girls at 10 A B Paterson Drive (27.9276°S 153.3603°E).
-In 2018, the school had an enrolment of 1390 students with 103 teachers and 90 non-teaching staff (72 full-time equivalent).
+A.B.
+Paterson College is a private primary and secondary (Prep-12) school for boys and girls at 10 A B Paterson Drive (27.9276°S 153.3603°E).
+In 2023, the school had an enrolment of 1,607 students with 119 teachers and 79 non-teaching staff.

-There is no government secondary school in Arundel.
+There are no government secondary schools in Arundel.
 The nearest government secondary schools are Coombabah State High School in neighbouring Coombabah to the north, Southport State High School in neighbouring Southport to the south-east, and Pacific Pines State High School in Pacific Pines to the west.

 Amenities

-Situated nearby is the Arundel Hills Country Club, which has its own golf course.
+Situated within the suburb was the Arundel Hills Country Club, which has its own golf course.
+As of 24 May 2022, the country club has closed.

 Other major facilities are located in adjacent suburbs, including Helensvale railway station and Westfield Helensvale (Helensvale), Harbour Town Shopping Centre (Biggera Waters) and Griffith University, Gold Coast University Hospital and the G:link light rail service.
+Arundel's primary local shopping precinct is Arundel Plaza, located on the corner of Napper Road and Daintree Drive.
+The center is anchored by a Coles supermarket and includes various specialty stores, medical services, and dining options.
+A major residential community, Arundel Springs, has also been developed which integrates with the surrounding natural environment, backing onto the Coombabah Wetlands.

+Sport

+The Mike Hatcher Raceway (formerly the Gold Coast Speedway) is a motorcycle speedway and motocross venue on Kendor Street, off Captain Cook Drive (lot 10).
+The track has held significant events in the past, including the final of the Australian Solo Championship in 2004 and the Queensland Solo Championship six times, from 2000 to 2008.